 RNA and lipid membranes

-Sometime around four billion or 3.5 billion years ago, lipid membranes and RNA or DNA got together to form the earliest living cells on Earth.
-Nobody understands exactly how this happened.
 But somehow some RNA or DNA molecules, or both, got into the water that was inside the bubbles of lipid membranes.
-It probably happened accidentally at first, when RNA and DNA molecules just happened to be in the water where a lipid membrane was forming.
-But being inside lipid membranes turned out to be helpful to the RNA and DNA molecules, because the lipid membranes protected the molecules from water currents and other things and helped keep them from breaking apart.
+It probably happened accidentally at first.
+RNA and DNA molecules just happened to be in the water where a lipid membrane was forming.
+But being inside lipid membranes turned out to be helpful to the RNA and DNA molecules, because the lipid membranes protected the molecules from water currents and other things and helped keep the RNA and DNA from breaking apart.
 These were the first cells.
+That’s all a really simple cell is: a big RNA or DNA molecule floating in water, surrounded by a lipid membrane that keeps it safer.

 Natural selection favors the first cells

-So natural selection caused more of the RNA and DNA that was inside bubbles to survive, while more of the RNA and DNA that was outside bubbles died.
-After a while most of the RNA and DNA was inside lipid membrane bubbles – inside cells.
+So natural selection caused more of the RNA and DNA that was inside bubbles lasted, while more of the RNA and DNA that was outside bubbles broke up into smaller pieces.
+After a while most of the RNA and DNA that was left was inside lipid membrane bubbles – inside cells.

 How these cells reproduced